- Paramount Network vs Paramount Plus: What’s the Catch? - October 18, 2023

-Princess Diaries tell the tale of a 15-year-old teen living in San Francisco who lives with her mom and has recently lost her dad.
+Next on our list of movies like Wild Child is Princess Diaries, which tells the tale of a 15-year-old teen living in San Francisco who lives with her mom and has recently lost her dad.
 When she finds out that her father was the prince of Genovia, and she is destined to become a princess, she must make the tough choice to stay where she is and be by her mom’s side or step up and become the princess.

 After making her choice, her grandmother teaches her how the true meaning of being a princess.
 But can a socially unfit girl find a way to rule a land?

 This endearing movie is another classic example of someone finding themselves in unfamiliar surroundings, much like Wild Child, which raises the question of duty and remaining true to yourself as well as your responsibilities, even if it means going outside of your comfort zone.

 Bring it On